flowroute/flowroute-sdk-v3-dot-net/README.md

 \

 Note that this function call is currently commented out.
-Uncomment to test the SendSMS method.
+Uncomment to test the `SendSMS` method.

-##### Example Response {#exampleresponse-10}
+##### Example Response

-On success, the HTTP status code in the response header is 202 Accepted and the response body contains the message record ID with mdr2 prefix.
+On success, the HTTP status code in the response header is `202 Accepted` and the response body contains the message record ID with mdr2 prefix.

     {
       "data": {